Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Travellers can make the most of their time in Amsterdam by purchasing an I Amsterdam card, which will give them free access to public transport, as well as discounts on museums, attractions and restaurants.
 The card is available at several tourist offices in the city, at some museums and online.

-Maastricht is one of the oldest cities in the Netherlands.
-Perched peacefully on the banks of the Maas River, it's among the sunnier spots on the country's southern-most point.
+Maastricht is one of the oldest cities in the Netherlands, now a vibrant university town.
+Perched peacefully on the banks of the Maas River, it's among the sunnier spots on the country's southernmost point.
 The once humble Roman settlement now boasts a high number of national heritage sites.
-It's also the birthplace of the European Union and the single European currency, the Euro.
-Regarding attractions, ancient fortifications provide pleasant walking routes, and the Bonnefantenmuseum allows visitors to trace the city's historical origins.
-The Basilica of Saint Servatius is a medieval cruciform basilica that houses a significant collection of religious artefacts.
-Visitors will find a selection of old shops and department stores in the old centre of Maastricht, where they can savour the destination's fine food and wine.
-The university town's large and vibrant student community gives it a sense of energy.
+Ancient fortifications provide pleasant walking routes, and the Bonnefantenmuseum allows visitors to trace the city's historical origins.
+The medieval Basilica of Saint Servatius houses a significant collection of religious artefacts, while a selection of shops in the old centre offer fine regional food and wine.

 The deliberately named Peace Palace is a significant place for arbitration, and for the maintenance and promotion of world peace.
-Situated in The Hague, the building houses the International Court of Justice, the Permanent Court of Justice and The Hague Academy of International Law.
-The International Court of Justice's first session took place here in 1946.
-Regular guided tours reveal the palace's wonderful gardens and impressive interiors.
-Visitors will also see a beautiful art collection, which various countries gifted to the Peace Palace.
-Tour dates appear on the official website, and must be booked in advance online.
-Visitors are not allowed to take photographs inside the palace, and cannot enter with luggage - including handbags.
-Lockers are provided, though.
-The Visitor's Centre (which is more of a museum) does a free audio guide and is a good option for anyone who can't go a tour.
+Situated in The Hague, the building houses the International Court of Justice; the Permanent Court of Justice; and The Hague Academy of International Law.
+Regular guided tours reveal the palace's wonderful gardens and impressive interiors, along with a beautiful art collection donated by various countries.
+Tour dates appear on the official website and must be booked in advance.
+The Visitor's Centre (which is more of a museum) does a free audio guide and is a good option for anyone who can't go on a tour.

-Visiting the Hoge Veluwe National Park is a fantastic way to enjoy the Netherlands' (somewhat limited) great outdoors.
+Visiting the Hoge Veluwe National Park is a fantastic way to enjoy the Netherlands' slightly limited outdoor offerings.
 The site's topography features heathland, peat bogs, woodland and even sand dunes.
 Its wildlife population includes badgers, foxes, red deer, roe deer, wild boar and mouflon (a kind of wild sheep), and provides ample cycling and walking opportunities.
-The area also houses the beautiful St. Hubertus Hunting Lodge, and the Kroller-Muller Museum, which contains artwork by luminaries such as Van Gogh, Picasso and Mondrian.
-Site visitors can walk through a Sculpture Garden as well.
+The area also houses the beautiful St Hubertus Hunting Lodge and the Kroller-Muller Museum, containing a sculpture garden and artwork by luminaries such as Van Gogh, Picasso and Mondrian.

 The quaint city of Haarlem lies 15-minutes away from Amsterdam by train, and has the distinction of boasting more museums per capita than any other city in the Netherlands.
 Its cosy, small-town feel and cheaper accommodation rates mean that many tourists are choosing to make it their base while vacationing in the Netherlands.
-A bustling market and a wide array of bars, cafes, restaurants, and live music venues means that Haarlem is an attractive choice for a variety of travellers.
 Its mix of historic sights and youthful energy is tremendously appealing.
-Haarlem's list of must-see attractions includes the Grote Markt (Market Square), where 10 streets converge around the town's 700-year-old centre, and the Saint Bavo Church, which contains an organ that dates back to 1738 and was once played by the great composer, George Frederic Handel.
+Haarlem's list of must-see attractions includes the Grote Markt where 10 streets converge around the town's 700-year-old centre, and the Saint Bavo Church, containing an organ from 1738 once played by the great composer Handel.